Back To Top

 ✔ 45+ mattresses reviewed at home

-Myself and our mattress testing experts, Jenny and Rachel, have slept on multiple low-cost mattresses in our homes to find our top recommendations for a double mattress that costs under £500.
+Myself and our mattress testing experts, Jenny, Rachel, and Annie have slept on multiple low-cost mattresses in our homes to find our top recommendations for a double mattress that costs under £500.

-That includes £150 mattresses from Zinus, sleep surfaces around the £300 mark from IKEA, and bestselling entry-level mattresses from DreamCloud, REM-Fit, Emma, and Simba that stretched our £500 budget to its maximum.
+That includes £150 mattresses from Zinus, sleep surfaces for under £250 from IKEA, Bensons for Beds, and Dreams, and bestselling entry-level mattresses from DreamCloud, REM-Fit, Emma, and Simba that stretched our £500 budget to its maximum.

 Whilst none of the budget mattresses we tested could compete with the best mattress on the market (sadly, spending upwards of £800 will result in better support), we found that some cheaper mattresses are most definitely better than others.

-In this guide, I share our three top recommendations if you're on the hunt for the best budget mattress.
-And the good news?
-Black Friday is currently offering up even lower prices than usual on some of our top-rated, tried-and-tested budget mattresses.
+In this guide, I share our four top recommendations if you're on the hunt for the best budget mattress.

 The quick list